Joel-Singh/nixos/notes/denison-snake-programming-game-notes.md

 - Able to continue from a borked state, simply going to the closest line from the top without a result.
 - Display on screen who is currently going against each other
 - Display on screen the reason for the win.
 E.g going into a wall, ran out of time,
 - Controls: A to bring up the new rankings.
 S to bring up the next set of bots.
 D to start the next match.
+Space to pause an on-going match.
+L to step forward.
+Space to unpause.

 Run the snakes on separate processes with a time and resource (cpu + memory) limit.